xremix/Microservice-Proof-of-Concept/Readme.md

 - `correlationReturnMiddleware` that returns the generated `Correlation-ID` back to the client
 - `sessionVarMiddleware` that stores request variables for the current session.
 This is mostly used for logging
 - `cacheMiddleware` to provide `E-Tag` Client-Caching functionality
+- `errorMiddleware` to catch all errors, log them and return to the client

 ## ELK-Stack

 ### Start
-Start the ELK-Stack `docker-compose up`
+To only start the ELK-Stack run `docker-compose up` in `./elk/`

 Go to Kibana web UI via http://localhost:5601